Veracode-CSE-Demos/verademo-net/README.md

 Blab-a-Gag is a fairly simple forum type application which allows:
 * Users can post a one-liner joke.
 * Users can follow the jokes of other users or not (listen or ignore).
-* Users can comment on other users messages (heckle).
+* Users can comment on other users messages (heckle)..

 It is based around .NET 8